+This next Blarney Stone myth comes from a great intersection between Irish and Scottish history.
 One of the most important battles in Scottish history is the Battle of Bannockburn, 1314.

 It’s when Robert the Bruce and 10,000 Scots defeated a well-prepared English army of 17,000 soldiers.
 The aftermath of this battle resulted in a treaty that established an independent Scotland for many years.

 And according to legend, Scotland wouldn’t have won it without the lord of Blarney Castle.

 They say Cormac McCarthy admired the Scottish revolution and gave Robert the Bruce 5,000 of his soldiers to fight in this important battle.

 And after the Scots won, Robert the Bruce thanked Cormac by giving him a stone.

 But this wasn’t any stone.
 It was a piece of the fabled stone of destiny.
 It was the block that had been used to crown the Kings of Scotland for centuries.

 Maybe if you had such a precious piece of history in your possession, you’d believe that kissing it could give you some form of charm.

 Recent scientific tests have shown the rock comes from Ireland.